-Those who want to divest a portion of their portfolio from the ups and downs of the overall markets are using guaranteed annuity income riders (with or without a bonus) as a simple, but very efficient means to create a future lifetime stream of income.
-When a 10% bonus is added to the account value, future income streams are even more appealing.
+Those who want to divest a portion of their portfolio from the ups and downs of the overall markets are using guaranteed annuity income riders (with or without a bonus) as a simple, but effective means to create a future lifetime stream of income.
+When a 10% bonus is added to the account value, future income streams can be larger.

 What Are The Disadvantages To Annuity Bonuses?

 The first and most obvious one is time.
-In order to secure a large first or multi-year bonus, investors must be willing to commit their dollars for a longer period of time.
+In order to secure a large first or multi-year bonus, you must be willing to commit your dollars for a longer period of time.
 Any account offering a 10% or greater bonus will usually require at least a ten year surrender term.

-It is important to understand that account owners will always have penalty-free access to a potion of their invested funds.
-However, if they choose to withdraw all of their money before the annuity term is up, then they can be assessed an early surrender penalty.
+It is important to understand that annuity owners will always have penalty-free access to a portion of their invested funds.
+However, if you choose to withdraw all of your money before the annuity term is up, early surrender penalties will likely be encountered.

-Early surrender penalties are not assessed on regular interest income withdraws, yearly principal (usually 10%-20%) withdraws, withdraws for health reasons, during annuitization, or at death.
+Early surrender penalties are not assessed on regular income withdrawals, yearly principal (usually 10%-20%) or RMD disbursements, withdrawals for health reasons, during annuitization, or at death.
 Annuity investors with longer surrender periods have several ways to access their funds for any number or reasons without facing penalties.

-It is also important to know if the bonus associated with the chosen annuity account vests over time; some do some do not.
-That is to say that if you withdraw all of your funds early, then the bonus might not be fully vested.
+It’s also important to know if your annuity bonus vests over time – some do and some do not.
+If you withdrawal your funds early, then the bonus might not be fully vested with some accounts.
 Vesting rules can also come into play when the owner passes away.
 Should the account owner pass away prematurely, the bonus value may not be fully vested with some insurance companies.

 Buyers of annuities may also want to ask if the first or subsequent year bonuses will mitigate future interest gains.
-In some cases, a fixed account with no bonus, but offering a guaranteed multi-year rate may offer larger gains in the long run than one offering a larger first year bonus and unpredictable future returns.
+In many cases a fixed account with no bonus, but offering a guaranteed multi-year rate may offer better growth in the long run than one offering a larger first year bonus.